surifirstpin/biplus_documentation/version.3/Admin Settings.md

  <center><h1>Admin Settings</h1></center>

-BiPlus Administrative settings allows you to customize BiPlus for your Organisation.
+AcuBi Administrative settings allows you to customize AcuBi for your Organisation.

 Here is how to get started with administrative settings and its features.